-- Hardshell Jacket: In the winter, Japan can sometimes get a little chilly, especially if you’re planning out a Hokkaido itinerary in the colder months.
+- Hardshell Jacket: In the winter, Japan can sometimes get a little chilly, especially if you’re planning out a Hokkaido itinerary (like the one here) in the colder months.
 The Patagonia Men’s Nano-Air Hoody or Patagonia Women’s Nano-Air Hoody offers both warmth and breathability in Japan’s coldest winter temperatures.

 - Scarf: In bundling up, you can stay extra warm throughout winter in Japan with the Patagonia Synchilla Fleece Scarf, stylishly designed for both men and women.

 - Winter Hat: Call it a toque or a beanie, all I know is that you’re going to want one when the cooler days of fall & winter hit in Japan.
 The Sherpa Adventure Gear Renzing Hat is a cool choice, handcrafted in Nepal from lambswool and fitted with a Polarfleece lining that’s both soft and moisture-wicking for comfort.